google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 WiFi router5–15W2–4 days4–8 days8–16 days

-πŸ“ How to calculate yourself: Station capacity (Wh) Γ· Device watts = Hours of runtime.
+πŸ“ Calculate it yourself: Station capacity (Wh) Γ· Device watts = Hours of runtime.
 A 1,000Wh station Γ· 50W device = 20 hours.
 That simple.

 Winter performance